spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 {% info_block infoBox "Info" %}

-Default Spryker setup supports Algolia personalization only for YVES frontend.
+Default Spryker installation supports Algolia personalization only for YVES frontend.
-If you plan to use Algolia personalization in headless frontend or mobile application follow [this guide](#todo).
+If you plan to use Algolia personalization in headless frontend or mobile application follow [this guide](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/algolia-personalization-headless.html).

+This feature also enables other Algolia premium features:

+- Personalization
+- Dynamic Re-Ranking
+- Query Categorization
+- Search analytics
+- Revenue analytics
+- A/B Testing

 {% endinfo_block %}